massclown/HalfSwordTrainerMod/README.md

 ...
 ```

+#### 2. Download this mod
-2) Download either a release, or a source package of this `HalfSwordTrainerMod` repo and unpack it somewhere to take a look.
+Download either a release, or a source package of this `HalfSwordTrainerMod` repo and unpack it somewhere to take a look.
 * If you want a more stable build, take a named version [from the releases](https://github.com/massclown/HalfSwordTrainerMod/releases)
 * If you want a fresh development one, click the green "<>Code" button in the top-right of the page and select "Download ZIP".